xixi-cathy/regX/README.md

 3. **[The first step of training for regX.](example_code/T2D/1.nn_train_step1.py)**

-   **Expected outputs**: the trained gene-level models (each model was trained for three times under random seeds).
+   **Expected outputs**: the trained gene-level models (each model was trained three times under random seeds).
    **Note:** This step takes more than 12 hours by running four scripts (1/4 genes in each script) simultaneously on the GPU.

 4. **[Extract the TAM matrices.](example_code/T2D/2.generate_TAM.py.ipynb)**

-   **Expected outputs**: The input TAM matrices, output labels and metadata for regX.
+   **Expected outputs**: The input TAM matrices, output labels, and metadata for regX.
    This step takes about an hour.

 5. **[Process the PPI network embedded in the model.](example_code/T2D/2.process_STRING_ppi.R.ipynb)**